Graphical Principal Component Analysis of Multivariate Functional Time Series: Abstract

 \section{Abstract}

-In this paper, we consider multivariate functional time series with a two-way dependence structure: a serial dependence across time points and a graphical interaction among the multiple functions within each time point.
-We develop the notion of dynamic weak separability, a more general condition than those assumed in literature, and use it to characterize the two-way structure in multivariate functional time series.
+In this paper, we consider multivariate functional time series with a two-way dependence structure: serial dependence across time points and graphical interactions among multiple functions at each time point.
+We develop the notion of dynamic weak separability, a more general condition than those assumed in the literature, and use it to characterize the two-way structure in multivariate functional time series.
 Based on the proposed weak separability, we develop a unified framework for functional graphical models and dynamic principal component analysis, and further extend it to optimally reconstruct signals from contaminated functional data using graphical-level information.
-We investigate asymptotic properties of the resulting estimators and illustrate the effectiveness of our proposed approach through extensive simulations.
-We apply our method to hourly air pollution data that were collected from a monitoring network in China.
+We investigate the asymptotic properties of the resulting estimators and illustrate the effectiveness of our proposed approach through extensive simulations.
+We apply our method to hourly air pollution data collected from a monitoring network in China.

-{\it Keywords:} Dynamic functional principal component analysis, functional time series, graphical model, weak separability, Whittle likelihood
+{ \textsc{Keywords:} {\em Dynamic functional principal component analysis, functional time series, graphical model, weak separability, Whittle likelihood}}